-the interface.

-runts The number of packets which are discarded because

-they are smaller than the medium's minimum packet size.
-For instance, any Ethernet packet which is less than 64 bytes is considered a runt.

-giants The number of packets which are discarded because

-they exceed the medium's maximum packet size.
-For example, any Ethernet packet which is greater than input error Includes runts, giants, no buffer, CRC, frame, overrun, and ignored counts.
+giants The number of packets which are discarded because they exceed the medium's maximum packet size.
+For example, any Ethernet packet which is greater than 1518 bytes is considered a giant. input error Includes runts, giants, no buffer, CRC, frame, overrun, and ignored counts.
 Other input-related errors can also cause the input errors count to be increased, and some datagrams may have more than one error; therefore, this sum may not balance with the sum of enumerated input error counts.

-1518 bytes is considered a giant.

-CRC The Cyclic Redundancy Checksum generated by the

-originating LAN station or far-end device does not match the checksum calculated from the data received.
+CRC The Cyclic Redundancy Checksum generated by the originating LAN station or far-end device does not match the checksum calculated from the data received.
 On a LAN, this usually indicates noise or transmission problems on the LAN interface or the LAN bus itself.
-A high number of CRCs is usually the result of collisions or a station transmitting bad data.

-frame The number of packets received incorrectly having a

-CRC error and a non-integer number of octets.
-On a

-LAN, this is usually the result of collisions or a

-malfunctioning Ethernet device.

-overrun The number of times the serial receiver hardware was

-unable to hand received data to a hardware

-buffer because the input rate exceeded the receiver's

-ability to handle the data.

-ignored The number of received packets ignored by the interface because the interface hardware ran low on internal buffers.
+A high number of CRCs is usually the result of collisions or a station transmitting bad data. frame The number of packets received incorrectly having a CRC error and a non-integer number of octets.
+On a LAN, this is usually the result of collisions or a malfunctioning Ethernet device. overrun The number of times the serial receiver hardware was unable to hand received data to a hardware buffer because the input rate exceeded the receiver's ability to handle the data. ignored The number of received packets ignored by the interface because the interface hardware ran low on internal buffers.
 These buffers are different than the system buffers mentioned previously in the buffer description.
-Broadcast storms and bursts of noise can cause the ignored count to be increased.

-abort An illegal sequence of one bits on a serial interface.
-This usually indicates a clocking problem between the serial interface and the data link equipment.

-packets output Total number of messages transmitted by the system.

-bytes Total number of bytes, including data and MAC

-encapsulation, transmitted by the system.

-underruns Number of times that the transmitter has been running faster than the router can handle.
-This may never happen (be reported) on some interfaces.

-output errors The sum of all errors which prevented the final transmission of datagrams out of the interface being examined.
+Broadcast storms and bursts of noise can cause the ignored count to be increased. abort An illegal sequence of one bits on a serial interface.
+This usually indicates a clocking problem between the serial interface and the data link equipment. packets output Total number of messages transmitted by the system. bytes Total number of bytes, including data and MAC encapsulation, transmitted by the system. underruns Number of times that the transmitter has been running faster than the router can handle.
+This may never happen (be reported) on some interfaces. output errors The sum of all errors which prevented the final transmission of datagrams out of the interface being examined.
 Note that this may not balance with the sum of the enumerated output errors, as some datagrams may have more than one error, and others may have errors that do not fall into any of the specifically tabulated categories.

-collisions The number of messages retransmitted due to an
+collisions The number of messages retransmitted due to an Ethernet collision.

-Ethernet collision.
 This is usually the result of an overextended LAN (Ethernet or transceiver cable too long, more than two repeaters between stations, or too many cascaded multiport transceivers).
-A packet that collides is counted only once in output packets.

-reset.
-This can happen if packets queued for

-transmission were not sent within several seconds time.
+A packet that collides is counted only once in output packets. interface resets The number of times an interface has been completely reset.
+This can happen if packets queued for transmission were not sent within several seconds time.
 On a serial line, this can be caused by a malfunctioning modem which is not supplying the transmit clock signal, or by a cable problem.
 If the system notices that the carrier detect line of a serial interface is up, but the line protocol is down, it periodically resets the interface in an effort to restart it.
-Interface resets can also occur when an interface is looped back or shut down.

-restarts The number of times a Type 2 Ethernet controller was restarted because of errors.
+Interface resets can also occur when an interface is looped back or shut down. restarts The number of times a Type 2 Ethernet controller was restarted because of errors.